Bruins vs. Ducks Player Props Betting Odds

 Frank Vatrano Props

-Frank Vatrano has scored four goals (one per game) and dished out zero assists (zero per game), contributing to the Anaheim offense with four total points (one per game).
-He takes 3.5 shots per game, shooting 28.6%.
+Vatrano has scored five goals (0.8 per game) and put up one assist (0.2 per game), contributing to the Anaheim offense with six total points (one per game).
+He takes four shots per game, shooting 20.8%.

 Vatrano Recent Games